MicroEJ/docs/DeviceDeveloperGuide/devtools/mma/mma.rst

 Use
 ===

-The map file is available in the MicroEJ application project output directory.
+The map file is available in the MicroEJ Application project output directory.

 .. figure:: images/whereMapIs.png